 A GREAT PLACE TO LAND

-Aerospace and defense represents Arkansas’ #1 export, and we are home to nearly 180 well-known aerospace and defense companies that include MRO, component parts, completion centers, and defense contractors as well as the Little Rock Air Force Base.
-The state is also one of the nation’s fastest growing defense corridors, with companies like Aerojet Rocketdyne, Esterline, Lockheed Martin and Raytheon.
+Aerospace and aviation represents Arkansas’ #1 export, and we are home to nearly 150 well-known aerospace and defense companies that include MRO, component parts, completion centers, and defense contractors as well as the Little Rock Air Force Base.
+The state is also home to the Highland Industrial Park, one of the nation’s fastest growing defense corridors, with companies like Aerojet Rocketdyne, Esterline, Lockheed Martin and Raytheon.

 AEDC's mission is to create economic opportunity by attracting higher paying jobs, expanding and diversifying our state and local economies, increasing incomes and investment, and generating positive growth throughout Arkansas.
 Here are some examples of businesses that are thriving!View All

-- Home to 180 Aerospace/Defense companies, including Dassault Falcon Jet, which has established its largest facility in the world in central Arkansas, along with Lockheed Martin, Aerojet Rocketdyne, General Dynamics, and other industry leaders
+- Home to nearly 150 Aerospace/Defense companies, including Dassault Falcon Jet, which has established its largest facility in the world in central Arkansas, along with Lockheed Martin, Aerojet Rocketdyne, General Dynamics, and other industry leaders

 - Aerospace/Defense is Arkansas’ leading export.
-In 2017, aircraft & aircraft parts were Arkansas’s largest category of export with over $1.5 B dollars in goods exported
+In 2022, aircraft & aircraft parts were Arkansas’s largest category of export with over $890M dollars in goods exported.

 - Numerous available sites with runway access and aviation-focused facilities

-- The Little Rock Air Force Base has more than 10,800 personnel, including civilians, active duty, and Army Reserve Force
+- The Little Rock Air Force Base has 6,498 personnel, including civilians, active duty, and Army Reserve Force

 - 45 colleges, universities & 2-year colleges throughout Arkansas